acc-/tplink-archer-c2300/README.md

-# tplink-archer-c2300
+# Hacking TPLink Archer C2300

-Hacking TPLink Archer C2300
+Details in the Wiki section.